mmistakes/minimal-mistakes/_posts/technicalwriting/2015-08-23-upload-backup-your-files-to-amazon-s3-with-powershell.md

     -   In order to access the Amazon S3 buckets via PowerShell, your IAM user (_backupOperator_) will need both an **Access Key ID** and a **Secret Access Key** (to specify in the PowerShell script for authentication).
-    -   To do this, log into the AWS Management Console and:
+    -   To create an access key, log into the AWS Management Console and:
         1. Select **Users**
         2. Select the user name previously created
         3. Scroll down and select **Create Access Key**